Raw Cacao vs Cocoa: What’s The Difference?

-Cacao and cocoa are kind of the same thing...
-They're also very different!
-We don't want to confuse you but we want you to discover the truth about their differences.
+Cacao and cocoa are kinds of the same thing... they're also very different!
+We don't want to confuse you, but we do want you to discover the truth about their differences.
 Luckily, Sarah Wilson has the facts for you!

 Firstly, Sarah’s Story...

 Almost four years ago I quit sugar.
 What started out as just a new year experiment became something more.
 Giving up sugar was easier than I thought, and I felt better than ever, so I just kept going and going.

 One of the hardest things, though, was finding healthy alternatives to satisfy my sweet tooth.
 I started experimenting with cacao, but found some folk were confused about the difference between raw cacao and cocoa.
 So, I thought I’d clear a few things up for you.

 Is There A Difference Between The Two Aside From A Few Vowels?

 The studies that boast of chocolate’s amazing health benefits are not referring to your average store-bought chocolate bar (damn misleading researchers).
 The chocolate that they’re referring to is raw cacao.

 Raw cacao is made by cold-pressing un-roasted cacao beans.
 The process keeps the living enzymes in the cacao and removes the fat (cacao butter).

 Cocoa looks the same but it’s not.
 Cocoa powder is raw cacao that’s been roasted at high temperatures.
 Sadly, roasting changes the molecular structure of the cacao bean, reducing the enzyme content, and lowering the overall nutritional value.